buzzqw/TUS/OBSS/OBSSv2-eng.md

 | 66-90 | Drawback |
 | 91-100 | Completely different effect |

-Cursed items are \hypertarget{curseditemsid}{**identified**} like any other magic item with only one exception: unless the Arcana check to identify the item exceeds 35 or the spell Identify is cast with a Magic Check and obtains a magic critical, the curse is not detected.
+Cursed items are **identified** like any other magic item with only one exception: unless the Arcana check to identify the item exceeds 35 or the spell Identify is cast with a Magic Check and obtains a magic critical, the curse is not detected.
 If the check is below 35 or without a magic critical, all that is revealed is the original purpose of the magic item.

 If it is known that the item is cursed, the nature of the curse can be determined using the standard DC for identifying the item.